Brief for entry stage of competition

 To serve two

 To include the judges’ specified ingredients accompanied by ingredients of your choice that should be seasonal and locally sourced wherever possible.
-Our judges have selected both a meat and a fish option for your main course and you may choose to use either of these (but not both).
+Our judges will select both a meat and a fish/seafood option for your main course and you may choose to use either of these (but not both).

 No pre-prepared elements permitted, with the exception of homemade stocks

-The chicken and the Sea Bream will both be supplied whole and you will need to carry out any butchery/filleting you wish during the competition.
+The meat and fish/seafood ingredients will be supplied whole, on the bone/in the shell and you will need to carry out any butchery/filleting you wish during the competition.

 - The ingredients selected by the judges must be included in all menus submitted by entrants.